juniorgasparotto/SysCommand/documentation/en.md

 * Inputs ( `ArgumentRaw` ): "A", "B", "C", "W"
 * This input has 1 level:
-  * Command5.
-Prop1: reference Property of the first 3 inputs
+  * `Command5.Prop1`: 3 first reference property inputs
     * AllRaw {"A", "B", "C"}
-  * Command6.
-Prop1: compatible with the reference
+  * `Command6.Prop1`: Compatible with the reference
     * AllRaw {"A", "B", "C"}
-  * Command4.
-Prop1: property is valid, but the input "" already has the reference `Command5.Prop1` that has priority for most.
+  * `Command4.Prop1`: Property is valid, but the input "" already has the reference `Command5.Prop1` that has priority for most.
     * AllRaw {""}
-  * Command4.
-Prop2: even if the`Command4.Prop1`
+  * `Command4.Prop2`: Even if the`Command4.Prop1`
     * AllRaw {B}
-  * Command4.
-Prop3: even if the`Command4.Prop1`
+  * `Command4.Prop3`: Even if the`Command4.Prop1`
     * AllRaw {"C"}
-  * Command4.
-Prop4: Property input reference "W" which is the 4 position, position this property accepts.
+  * `Command4.Prop4`: Input reference Property "W" which is the 4 position, position this property accepts.
     * AllRaw {"W"}

 All the properties "not chosen" were discarded in the process.
 This rule is paramount so that more than one property is called at the same level.